 Green Investments – Is the Big Breakout Happening?

-Judging by a recent interview conducted with the Global Head of Deutsche Asset Management, Kevin Parker, there is currently a very positive outlook on private money being directed to investments and general climate change technology.
+Judging by a recent interview conducted with the Global Head of Deutsche Asset Management, Kevin Parker, there is currently a very positive outlook on private money being directed to green investments and general climate change technology.
 Parker is optimistic that in 2011 there will be a huge increase in green investments around the globe, and these will continue to grow fast into the foreseeable future.

 Forecasting for a Problematic Future